What is contact dermatitis?

-When an allergy occurs, it is in response to a harmless substance which triggers the mast cells and basophils to release histamine, which causes the symptoms of an allergic reaction.
+When an allergy occurs, it is in response to a harmless substance that triggers the mast cells and basophils to release histamine, which causes the symptoms of an allergic reaction.
 Antihistamines work by blocking receptors, which prevents histamine from working and stopping the immune response.

 Below is a chart of antihistamines and the dosage for a 5 kg (8 lb) cat.

 |Claratyne 10mg||1/2 tablet twice a day|